 The transit buses of Greater Portland METRO and South Portland Bus Service (SPBS) are treated as a single fleet for modeling purposes, in line with the overall modeling approach of combining data for both cities.
 Based on the increases in transit ridership, we project the combined bus fleets of METRO and SPBS will need to grow by 6.4% per year, rising from 51 buses in 2019 to 350 buses by 2050.
 Both bus services have set a goal of having a zero-emissions bus fleet by 2040.
-As buses have an average 15-year lifespan, all new bus purchases must therefore be battery-electric vehicle (BEV) buses starting in 2025.
+As buses have a 15-year lifespan on average, all new bus purchases must therefore be battery-electric vehicle (BEV) buses starting in 2025.
 For simplicity, we modeled the bus fleet as increasing in size and electrifying linearly: starting in 2026, all public transit bus retirements (3 per year) are diesel, and all new buses (14 per year) are BEV buses, reaching a fully electric fleet by 2040.
-The bus fleets produce no direct emissions as of 2040, and once the RPS is 100% renewable in 2050, no operational emissions at all.
+The bus fleets produce no direct emissions as of 2040, and once the Maine renewable portfolio standard reaches 100% by 2050, no operational emissions at all.